twocngdagz/Assignment-Shapes/README.md

 Complete the `run.php` script so it outputs the **total area** and **total volume** for the array of shapes.
 The shapes are both 2D and 3D.

 ### To Do
-- Create a cube object and a sphere object.
+- Create a cube object and a sphere object or any size.
 - Add the cube and sphere to the `run.php` script.
 - The **total area** is the sum for the area of each shape.
 - The **total volume** is the sum for the volume of each **3D shape**.
 Ignore 2D shapes from the array.